-(A) Input Type
+(A) Switch Type

 This is used to tell MIDI Expression the type of switch your pedal uses.
-A latch style switch is one that alternates between two values, 'on' or 'off', every time it is pressed, much like a light switch in your home.
-A momentary switch, on the other hand, is like a button.
-It switches to 'on' when pressed, and back to the 'off' when released.
-Select the style to match your pedal.
+A latch style switch is one that alternates between on and off every time it is pressed, much like a light switch in your home.
+A momentary switch, on the other hand, switches 'on' when pressed, and back to 'off' when released.

-(B) Mode Selector
+(B) Mode Selector and Switch-Mode